drforr/Perl-Mogrify/README.md

 # POLICY THEMES

-Each Enforcer is defined with one or more "themes".
+Each Transformer is defined with one or more "themes".
 Themes can be used to create arbitrary groups of Policies.
 They are intended to provide an alternative mechanism for selecting your preferred set of Policies.
 For example, you may wish disable a certain subset of Policies when analyzing test